TFCC Tear | Palmer & Atzei Classification

 Clinical Examination

-• Ulnar fovea sign (Nakamura): Point tenderness in the soft spot between the FCU and ulnar head — sensitivity 95.2%, specificity 86.5% for foveal tears and DRUJ instability.
+- Ulnar fovea sign (Nakamura): Point tenderness in the soft spot between the FCU and ulnar head just volar to the ECU — sensitivity 95.2%, specificity 86.5% for foveal tears and DRUJ instability.
+The most reliable clinical sign of a peripheral TFCC tear.

 Imaging

-• Plain radiographs: Assess ulnar variance; rule out fractures.
+- Plain radiographs: Assess ulnar variance; identify styloid fractures and fragment location (tip vs. base).
 Weight-bearing PA view most accurately assesses dynamic ulnar variance.

-• MRI (standard): Sensitivity 75–100% depending on technique.
-3T preferred over 1.5T.
-Cannot assess DRUJ stability; peripheral/foveal tears may be underdetected.
+- MRI (standard): Sensitivity 75–100% depending on field strength and technique.
+3T preferred.
+Cannot assess DRUJ stability; peripheral and foveal tears may be significantly underdetected.

-• MR arthrography (MRA): Gold standard imaging.
-Intra-articular contrast improves detection of disc perforations, peripheral tears, and LT ligament disruption.
+- MR arthrography (MRA): Gold standard imaging.
+Intra-articular contrast improves detection of disc perforations and peripheral tears, but still has limited accuracy for assessing tear size, location, and healing potential.

 TFCC Tears & DRUJ Instability

-DRUJ instability is the single most functionally significant complication of peripheral TFCC tears, particularly those involving the foveal attachment (Atzei Class 1–3).
+DRUJ instability is the most functionally significant complication of peripheral TFCC tears, particularly those involving the pc-TFCC foveal attachment (Atzei Classes 2, 3, and 3-A).
+The DRUJ is inherently bony-incongruous — the sigmoid notch provides minimal osseous constraint, making soft tissue stabilizers (the pc-TFCC radioulnar ligaments) paramount.

 WristWidget & TFCC Rehabilitation